Terry Pegula: Penn State hockey

 An alumnus of Pennsylvania State University (Penn State), Pegula donated $102 million for the construction of the on-campus Pegula Ice Arena in 2010.
 As a result, the Penn State Nittany Lions, which had fielded club teams in both men's and women's hockey for years, would be able to transition both teams into NCAA Division I starting in the 2012–13 season.

 This led to a domino effect across the men's college hockey landscape.
 Because six Big Ten universities now had Division I men's hockey programs (the minimum number of teams required under Big Ten bylaws for official conference sponsorship, and also the minimum required for a conference to be an automatic postseason qualifier), it was announced that Minnesota, Wisconsin, Michigan, Michigan State, and Ohio State would join Penn State in the Big Ten hockey conference starting in the 2013–2014 season.
-As a result, the CCHA ceased operations, with most schools (save for the three that joined the Big Ten and Notre Dame) joining the WCHA.
+As a result, the original CCHA ceased operations, (Note: The CCHA would be revived in 2021 by seven programs that left the Western Collegiate Hockey Association.) with most schools (save for the three that joined the Big Ten and Notre Dame) joining the WCHA.
 Miami University and Western Michigan University, also previously in the CCHA, joined the upstart National Collegiate Hockey Conference along with former WCHA members St. Cloud State, Minnesota-Duluth, Denver, Colorado College, Nebraska-Omaha, and North Dakota.
 Ex-CCHA member Notre Dame joined Hockey East, which then recruited UConn from the Atlantic Hockey Association to begin play in Hockey East in 2014.
 After the dust settled, the ECAC was the only Division I conference not affected by the major conference realignment.
 Notre Dame subsequently left Hockey East in 2017 to join the Big Ten for hockey only.

 Because Penn State's arrival gave the Big Ten only four varsity women's hockey programs, that conference was unable to add the sport, meaning that the women's hockey landscape did not undergo the radical changes that occurred in the men's game.
-The Penn State women's team settled in College Hockey America, a league that sponsors only women's hockey.
+The Penn State women's team settled in College Hockey America (CHA), a league that sponsored only women's hockey.
+(Note: Penn State now plays in Atlantic Hockey America, formed in 2024 when CHA merged with the men-only Atlantic Hockey Association.)